Big Brother 3 (American season): Summary

 On Day 3, the HouseGuests learned that they must compete for the right to use the hot tub in the backyard.
-For this competition, the HouseGuests were required to put on bathing suits provided by Big Brother, which featured a blue top and red bottoms.
-The HouseGuests must split up into three groups of four, each with two men and two women.
+They put on bathing suits provided by Big Brother, which featured a blue top and red bottoms.
+The HouseGuests split into three groups of four, each with two men and two women.
 A group must jump into a pool and swap their suits with a member of the opposite sex to ensure that they had the same color of suit, meaning that upon exiting the male team members should have on a female's top and bottom of matching color, and women should have a matching male's top and bottom.
-Each group must do the same task, and all three groups must be finished within six minutes.
-The HouseGuests completed the challenge, thus unlocked the hot tub.
+Each group must do the same task, and all three groups must finish within six minutes.
+The HouseGuests completed the challenge, unlocking the hot tub.
 On Day 4, Lori and Marcellas were nominated for eviction, with Marcellas being the target.
-HouseGuests later competed in the "Eggs Over Easy" food competition, in which the men and women threw eggs to each other by tossing them over a divide.
-Each egg had a food written on it, and all of the eggs that did not break were foods that were given to the house.
+HouseGuests competed in the "Eggs Over Easy" food competition, in which the men and women threw eggs to each other over a divide.
+Each egg had a food written on it, and the eggs that did not break were foods that were given to the house.
 On Day 7, HouseGuests competed in the "Saving Face" Power of Veto competition, in which HouseGuests shot a set of three balls at a cutout representing one HouseGuest.
-When a HouseGuests cutout got three balls in it, that HouseGuest was eliminated from the competition.
-Gerry was the winner of the Power of Veto.
-HouseGuests later competed in the "Luau Luxury" competition, in which the HouseGuests split into two teams and were required to figure out which five items were missing from the house.
+When a HouseGuests cutout got three balls in it, that HouseGuest was eliminated.
+Gerry won the Power of Veto.
+HouseGuests competed in the "Luau Luxury" competition, in which they split into two teams and were required to figure out which five items were missing from the house.
 The winning team earned a dinner, while the losing team had to watch them eat it.
-Later, Gerry chose to remove Marcellas from the block, as he felt he had been nominated for "racist and homophobic" reasons; Amy was nominated as the replacement nominee.
+Gerry removed Marcellas from the block, as he felt he had been nominated for "racist and homophobic" reasons; Amy was the replacement nominee.
 On Day 13, Lori became the first evicted HouseGuest in a vote of five to four.